CaLYPsO19/Daily-Codeforces-Solutions/README.md

 # Daily-Codeforces-Solutions
-This repository contains the Daily Coding Problem solutions in Java.
+This repository contains the Daily Codeforces Problem solutions in Java.